-Condensed Interim Consolidated Financial Statements June 30, 2020
+Condensed Interim Consolidated Financial Statements September 30, 2020 (expressed in Canadian dollars)

 Management's Comments on Unaudited Condensed Interim Consolidated Financial Statements

 These unaudited condensed interim consolidated financial statements of Forsys Metals Corp. (the "Company") have been prepared by management and approved by the Board of Directors of the Company.